elucca/OTM-Studytrack/documentation/manual.md

 java -jar OTM-Studytrack-v0.1-alpha.jar
 ```

+## Data storage

+All user data is stored in <jar file location>/db/studytrack.db.
+The folder and file will be created on starting the program if they do not already exists.

 ## Options view

 On starting the program, the available options will be displayed.
 At any time, an input of '1' will display the options again